brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 For types like `std::generator<T>` (which are move-only, non-const-iterable ranges), users will have to either use `std::format_join` facility or use something like `ranges::ref_view` as shown earlier.

 ## Wording

+The wording here is grouped by functionality added rather than linearly going through the standard text.

 ### Concept `formattable`